 The FWSP has expanded off-campus community service employment opportunities for students.
 As defined by federal regulations, community service is designed to improve the quality of life for community residents, particularly low-income individuals, or to solve particular problems related to their needs, including such fields as health care, child care, literacy training, education, welfare, social services, transportation, housing and neighborhood improvement, public safety, crime prevention, recreation, rural development and community improvement.

 To continue its expansion of service-based employment, Trinity welcomes the involvement of community organizations in the College’s FWSP.
-To be eligible, the organization must a public or private, nonprofit, nonpolitical, nonreligious agency located within Connecticut.
+To be eligible, the organization must be a public or private, nonprofit, nonpolitical, nonreligious agency located within Connecticut.
 A signed agreement with the College must be on-file to participate.
 For more details on becoming an off-campus employer, please view Trinity’s Off-Campus Employer Information Sheet

 or contact the Financial Aid Office